 As appealing as it may be to try Suboxone treatment for opioid addiction, it is important to use it along with therapy for optimal benefits.
 Individual, family, and group therapy can help you address the issues that led you to opioid use in the first place.

-For the most reliable medication assisted treatment Ohio provides for opioid addiction, contact your local BrightView MAT clinic.
+For reliable and effective medication assisted treatment for opioid addiction, contact your local BrightView MAT clinic.
 Our Suboxone treatment helps you recover conveniently as an outpatient while helping manage withdrawal symptoms and cravings.
 With the support of Suboxone and therapy, you can end your opioid addiction for good.
-Call us today at 1-833-510-HELP to begin your sober living journey.
+Call us today at 888.501.9865 to begin your sober living journey.